stac-extensions/authentication/README.md

 #### security

-An Asset property used to specify a keyword that defines the security level of the Asset.The most common values may be "private" or "public".
+An Asset property used to specify a keyword that defines the authentification scheme of the Asset and provide a description of how to authenticate.
-However, other keyword may be used to for alternative methods or levels of security.

 ### Secure Asset Object

-An Asset with the Secure Assets extension will have the following fields
+An Asset with the Secure Assets extension will have a "security" object with the following fields

 | Field Name  | Type   | Description                                                                                                                                                            |
 | ----------- | ------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------- |